EBOO Machine Buyer Guide 2026: Specs & Procurement

 • Connectors and luer-lock fittings

-EBOO Filters offers three primary consumable configurations:
+EBOO Filters offers three primary Filters & Lines configurations:

 • Filters & Lines Complete Kits (10 Pack) — $795 for ten complete experimental cycles.
 Lowest per-cycle cost.